bryce27/open-notebook/docs/deployment/single-container.md

    **Important Notes**:
    - **Railway limitation**: Railway allows only **one volume per service** - we use `/mydata` for everything
+   - **Volume size**: Railway's free/starter plans limit volumes to 5GB (sufficient for initial use).
+Upgrade if you need more storage.
    - Volumes persist across deployments, making them different from Docker volumes
    - Volume data persists even if you delete and recreate the service (as long as you use the same volume)
    - Railway charges for persistent storage usage (check Railway pricing)